jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 430px; left: 460px;">scrypt</h1>

 !SLIDE
-.notes For example, if you take the bcrypt hash of the word password, it results in different output, due to the inclusion of a random salt:
+.notes If you take the bcrypt hash of the word password, it results in different output, due to the inclusion of a random salt:

 <pre style="font-size: 32px; margin-top: 210px;"><code>$ echo -n password | encrypt
 <b>$2b$08$tO1zyO2F8wRwISMvDg.YCuLUPoMDGwVPpl76vf5bXng3E4bRRCoui</b>